wichmann-lab/python-psignifit/docs/examples/priors.md

 This samples considerably above threshold.
 In this case the true threshold and width were 1.
-Thus the assumption that we know that the threshold (threshold as defined in psignifit 4, not what 3-down-1-up defines as threshold!) is in the range of the data is clearly violated.
+Thus the assumption that we know that the threshold (threshold as defined in *psignifit*, not what 3-down-1-up defines as threshold!) is in the range of the data is clearly violated.